neurallayer/fos/docs/source/introduction.rst

 There are many other frameworks available, some of which also support PyTorch.
 Many of them have been source of inspiration for Fos, but there are also some differences:

-- `PyTorch Ignite`: very flexible and extensible framework while staying lightweight.
+- ``PyTorch Ignite``: very flexible and extensible framework while staying lightweight.
 Ignite has a more functional API and relies to registring handlers to extend functionality where Fos uses OO principles.

-- `FastAI`: Includes many best practices out of the box behind the API and of course there are also excellent courses to accompyning it.
+- ``FastAI``: includes many best practices out of the box behind the API and of course there are also excellent courses to accompyning it.
 Fos does by default less magic behind the scene and the way to include these best practices in your training is to use one of more the specialized classes.

-- `Keras`: Unfortunatly no support for PyTorch, but nice API and very easy to use.
+- ``Keras``: unfortunatly no support for PyTorch, but nice API and very easy to use.
 One of key differences is that Keras abstracts most of the underlying machine learning engine (by design), where as Fos augments the engine (PyTorch) rather than hiding it.

-- `Chainer`: Excellent API that also uses a OO approach.
+- ``Chainer``: excellent API that also uses a OO approach.
 It has however its own ML engine and not PyTorch (although PyTorch and other engines borrowed a lot of their API's from Chainer)